codevastorg/Blockstate/README.md

 ## Demo

-For a comprehensive overview of the project, view our pitch deck:
+For a comprehensive overview of the project, view our demo:
 [Demo](https://www.loom.com/share/957c972c4297483daba6cbd712bd3313)

 ## Things to be explained in the course: